Cereal - Cheerios, Multi-grain, 2 cup, 36 gr (1 serving(s)) and Skimmed Milk (Mother Dairy) (1 Serving)

 How to consume cereal - cheerios, multi-grain, 2 cup, 36 gr, skimmed milk without glucose spikes

-Incorporate a source of protein such as a boiled egg or a handful of nuts like almonds or walnuts to your meal.
-Protein can help slow down the absorption of carbohydrates.
+Add a source of protein such as a boiled egg, Greek yogurt, or a small handful of nuts like almonds or walnuts to your meal.
+This can help slow down the absorption of sugar into your bloodstream.

 Include Healthy Fats